Crock Pot Beef Stew

 Crock Pot dinner recipes are the way to my heart.
 Especially when they are dump and go recipes I can easily throw in the slow cooker in the morning and come home to dinner ready!

 Nights are a little hectic around here and I bet you might feel the same way.
-You’ll love knowing you have this easy beef stew recipe in your crock pot for an easy dinner especially on cold winter nights.
+You’ll love knowing you have this slower cooker beef stew in the crock pot for an easy dinner, especially on cold winter nights.
+I mean, what’s not to love about a rich and savory stew with tender beef and chunky vegetables?
+Crock pot beef stew is just so yummy!

-Why We Love this Easy Crock Pot Beef Stew Recipe!
+Why We Love this Easy Recipe!

 - It’s so easy to make!
 That’s right, it’s a dump and go recipe you can have prepped in about 10 minutes.
 Perfect for throwing in the slow cooker during busy mornings.